max0xff/drmzn-sign/README.md

-Command line utility for signing text string and generating hash signature with Ed25519 private key.
+Command line utility for signing text string and generating signature with Ed25519 private key.

 Features:
-- Sign text string with private key and generate verifiable signature
+- Sign message with private key
-- Verify message and signature with public key
+- Verify signature with public key
 - Associate account with NFT token on Hedera Network

 Tested networks: